-Average Annual Premium by Insurance Coverage Level
+Average Annual Premiums by Coverage and State

 Factors That Impact Your Car Insurance Rates

-One reason people with higher incomes tend to get better rates is that they can afford to pay for damages out-of-pocket, so they don’t have to file a claim for every accident: fewer claims equals lower premiums.
+One reason people with higher incomes tend to get better rates is that they can afford to pay for damages out of pocket, so they don’t have to file a claim for every accident: fewer claims equals lower premiums.

-Other factors insurance companies consider:
+Other factors insurance companies may consider are:

 - State and ZIP code